dangerdev004/LIC-Lab-4NI23EC097/EXPERIMENT_3.md

 Perform **DC Analysis**, **Transient Analysis**, **Frequency Response** and find out required parameters

+**Please refer to previous experiment if you don't know the steps to carry out analysis in LTSpice**

 **NOTE: Theory portion is taken from Sedra Smith Book Chapter 9 (Page no. 594)**
 ### Theory (From Sedra - Smith)
 Figure below shows the basic MOS differential-pair configuration.
 It consists of two matched transistors, Q<sub>1</sub> and Q<sub>2</sub> , whose sources are joined together and biased by a constant-current source I. The latter is usually implemented by a MOSFET circuit of the type studied earlier.
 For the time being, **we assume that the current source is ideal and that it has infinite output resistance**.
 Although each drain is shown connected to the positive supply through a resistance R<sub>D</sub> , in most cases active (current-source) loads are employed, as will be seen shortly.
 For the time being, however, we will explain the essence of the differential-pair operation utilizing simple resistive loads.
 Whatever type of load is used, **it is essential that the MOSFETs not enter the triode region of operation.**